 It’s not often that one of the most helpful tools is also one of the cheapest.
 But that’s the case with a white board and post-it notes when it comes to documentary story development.
 And if utilized before the production process, they also can save you thousands of dollars down the line.

 Knowing this I got a big smile the first time I walked in to “They Care They’ve Earned” director’s office and saw his big sparsly decorated white walls.
 We were going to need a lot space for my collection of colored post-it notes and his walls were perfect.
 We were also going to need space for a white board.

 A white board is not something my friend used to help me with my first film, but it’s another tool I’ve added to the equation since.
 It helps to be able to put everything up on a wall where you can see it all at once and have the ability to move things around.
 With a white board you can write and erase at will and post-it notes will stick and re-stick to it better than a wall’s surface or a paper board.

-The white board also allows for the story to evolve.
-This is especially important for a documentary, which I akin to a puzzle without a reference picture.
+The white board also allows for the film’s story to evolve.
+This is especially important for a documentary film, which I akin to a puzzle without a reference picture.
 There will be a lot of trial and error as the story develops—and it will change during shooting, too.

 At the time of this first meeting with the director, Justin Springer, he had a thesis in place and had already shot a couple scenes each with a few subjects.
 He had leads on a few more subjects but wasn’t sure where or how best they would fit into the story.

 Knowing your thesis is vital.
 Without it it is impossible to make any decisions.
-So I knew we could jump right to the next step: defining each of the three acts.
+So I knew we could jump right to the next step: defining each of the three acts of the film.

 Whoa! you say.
 I thought this was a documentary?
 Aren’t acts reserved for fiction films?